Student Information

 Textbook Information

-For any information you may need about your textbooks, you may visit the bookstore textbook finder.
+For any information you may need about your textbooks, please visit the bookstore textbook finder.

 Alternatively, students can log into The Rock, then click on the "Student" tab.
 On the top left corner of the main content screen students will see the Student Schedule for the current semester or given the option to change to a later semester.
 Once on the correct semester, click the "Order Your Textbooks" link.
 This process will automatically pull up all the books required for each course students are enrolled in.